AlgoMaster Logo

 Intuition

-So the problem reduces to: how many pairs of prefix sums share the same remainder?
+The problem reduces to counting how many pairs of prefix sums share the same remainder.

-We can solve this in one pass.
-As we compute the running prefix sum, we track the remainder prefix % k and keep a count of how many times each remainder has appeared so far in a hash map.
-When we encounter a remainder that we've seen m times before, that means there are m previous prefix sums with the same remainder, giving us m new valid subarrays ending at the current position.
+This takes one pass.
+As we compute the running prefix sum, we track its remainder prefix % k and keep a hash map of how many times each remainder has appeared so far.
+When the current remainder has been seen m times before, those are m previous prefix sums with the same remainder, which give m new valid subarrays ending at the current position.

-There's one subtle gotcha: negative numbers.
-In languages like Java, C++, Go, and JavaScript, the % operator can return negative results for negative operands.
-For example, -7 % 5 = -2 in Java, but mathematically we want the remainder to be 3 (since -7 = -2 \* 5 + 3).
-The fix is simple: use ((prefix % k) + k) % k to normalize the remainder to a non-negative value.
-Python's % operator already handles this correctly, always returning a non-negative result.
+Negative numbers need care.
+In Java, C++, Go, C#, and JavaScript, the % operator can return a negative result for negative operands.
+For example, -7 % 5 = -2 in Java, but the remainder we want is 3 (since -7 = -2 * 5 + 3).
+Normalizing with ((prefix % k) + k) % k maps the remainder back into the range 0 to k-1.
+Python's % already returns a non-negative result for positive k, so it needs no adjustment.

 Algorithm